 13 tips for picking the right IT support provider

-So your company has decided it wants to outsource some, or all, of its IT function and it’s time to find a service provider.
+So your company has decided it wants to outsource some, or all, of its IT function.
 You may have noticed that there a great deal of IT support companies out there, but finding the right one for your business can be complicated.

-Putting a business critical function, such as IT, in the hands of a third party can be quite daunting.
+Putting a business-critical function, such as IT, in the hands of a third party can be quite daunting.
 How do you know if your provider is reliable?
-If your service is good value?
+If your service is a good value?
 What will happen if something goes wrong?

 Interviewing potential suppliers is a vital part of choosing the right IT support provider.
 Here a few questions to get you started and the types of answers you should look for.

-You no longer need your IT support provider based in the same location as you, but if your business plan includes moving premises or expanding into different counties you need to be sure your provider can continue to support you.
+You no longer need your IT support provider based in the same location as you.
+However, if you plan to move premises or expand into different countries you need to be sure your provider can support you.

 Many IT support companies offer a choice of services levels to suit different budgets and requirements.
 This may include: